-If you are entitled to insurance indemnity to cover all or part of DKCO’s fees, you are nevertheless responsible to ensure that DKCO’s fee is paid in the amount and at the rate it is charged and matures.
-Insurances do not cover VAT and normally have a significant excess and a maximum amount.
+If You are entitled to insurance indemnity to cover all or part of DKCO’s fees, You are nevertheless responsible to ensure that DKCO’s fee is paid in the amount and at the rate it is charged and matures.
+Insurances do not always cover VAT and normally have a significant deductible and a maximum amount.

 If Your insurer advances or pays part of the fees on account, such payment is deducted from DKCO’s claims only at the time of the actual payment.
 DKCO reserves the right to issue an on-account invoice for its fees.
 If this occurs, the final invoice for the commission is to specify the total fee, at which point the fee You paid on account will be deducted.

 Should the engagement involve a dispute, the losing party may be ordered to pay – wholly or partly – the costs of the winning party (including legal fees).
 Irrespectively of You being the winning or losing party, You must pay the fees and remuneration for DKCO’s work and reimburse DKCO for the expenses incurred in accordance with these general terms and conditions.